 CDEEP: The Center for Devotional, Energy and Ecstatic Practice will be launching a new project called SOULIFT, beginning in the summer of 2018.
+For an overview, download the SOULIFT Flyer or read Rabbi Shefa’s article at Spirituality & Health.

 These times of tumult and change hold great potential for inner growth and connection to our Soul Perspective.
 SOULIFT will offer week-long retreats, immersions in spiritual practice that will help us to remain anchored to an awareness of the Divine flow of blessing, no matter what is happening in the world.